korabeko/mitoHelicini/README.md

 **genus**	genus

-**species**	species; slash indicates intermediate or hybrid individuals
+**species**	species; slash indicates morphologically intermediate or hybrid individuals

-**identified_by** author of the species-level identification, only the latest revision is given ("authors" indicates that identification comes from the study/database cited as source of the data)
+**identified_by** author of the species-level identification, only the latest revision is given ("authors" indicates that identification comes from the study/database cited as the source of the data)

 **date_identified** year of identification to species, only the latest revision is given

-**basis_for_identification** observations considered for species identification (shell=conchological characters, mtDNA=membership to a mitochondrial lineage, genital=characters on the genital system, origin=the geographic provenance of the sample, SNPs=multilocus data (for methods see the respective publication, for *H. thessalica*/*pomatia* 2024 study 90% cluster membership from STRUCTURE at K=2 was used))
+**basis_for_identification** observations considered for species identification (shell = conchological characters, mtDNA = membership to a mitochondrial lineage, genital = characters on the genital system, origin = the geographic provenance of the sample, SNPs = multilocus data (for methods see the respective publication, for *H. thessalica*/*pomatia* 2024 study 90% cluster membership from STRUCTURE at K=2 was used))

 **locality** description of the location of the sampling site